PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/fermenter-profile.md

 # Fermenter Profile

-On the CraftbeerPi 4 mash profile page, you can create recipes manually and send them to the mash step item for brewing.
-You can also store them in a recipe book and use them at a later point of time.
+On the CraftbeerPi 4 fermenter profile page, you can create recipes manually and send them to the fermenter step widget of a defined fermenter.
+You can also store them in a recipe book and use them at a later point of time for the same or different fermenters.
 You can also clone recipes or modify existing recipes.
-There is also the possibility to import recipes via beerxml files, from the database of 'Kleiner Brauhelfer 2' or directly via the Brewfather API (Paid premium account required).
-This part will be described in the [Recipe Upload](recipe-upload.md) section.
 If there is no active recipe defined, an empty window will open from where you can access the recipe book.

 ![Empty Mash Profile window](../../.gitbook/assets/cbpi4-dashboard-fermenter-saved.png)